-Report: Tracking system needed to fight fake drugsFebruary 13th, 2013 by Lauran Neergaard in Medications /
+Report: Tracking system needed to fight fake drugsFebruary 13, 2013 by Lauran Neergaard in Medicine & Health / Medications

 (AP)—A new report calls for a national drug tracking system to fight the growing problem of fake drugs.